 A fetal kick count, counting the fetal movements, is among the most important observation to ensure the baby's health.
-Every pregnant woman should learn how to count her fetus' movements.
+Every pregnant woman should learn how to count her baby's movements.

 An active baby is usually a healthy baby and early detection of reduced fetal movement has been considered as an opportunity for fetal health screening.